linux4sam/egt/docs/src/api_changes.md

 to true by default.
 When enabled, the image ratio is kept during the image auto scale operation.

+@subsection imagelabel ImageLabel

+@li Add keep_image_ratio() setter and getter.
+The keep image ratio state is set to true by default.
+When enabled, the image ratio is kept during the image auto scale operation.

 @section v1_1 1.1

 @subsection combobox ComboBox